manupanand-freelance-developer/mlops-pipeline-prjt-20-2025/data-version-control/Readme.md

-# 🌍 Monitor Stack Infrastructure Deployment
+# 🌍 Grafana Infrastructure Deployment

 This repository contains infrastructure as code (IaC) configurations using **Terraform**.
 The setup is environment-specific, with variables and backend configurations maintained per environment (e.g., `env-dev`).